In the beginning there was Beltel, and it was not good, come to think of it, it wasn’t really too bad.

-Beltel is long gone, but occasionally you can still find Minitel’s at fete’s and junk shops.
-And, surprisingly enough Telkom still has a webpage about Beltel.
+Beltel is long gone, but occasionally you can still find Minitel’s at fetes and junk shops.
+And, up until recently Telkom still had a webpage about Beltel.
 It served a purpose, and for many of us we cut our teeth on it.
-I made quite a few friends in the chat rooms, and we all migrated to the internet eventually.
-Somehow though I miss the simplicity of Beltel and the net before it became the haven for spam, porn, popups, popunders and rubbish.
+I made quite a few friends in the chatrooms, and we all migrated to the internet eventually.
+Somehow though I miss the simplicity of Beltel and the net before it became the haven for spam, porn, popups, cheap thrill, social networking popunders and rubbish.

 And talking about XT computers, the image of the computer has a pair of 5¼” floppy drives in it.
 My XT had a single 3½ floppy and was quite adequate for what I used it for.
 I would eventually upgrade it to a 20MB Seagate ST-225 Hard Disk and had ample space for my data and software.